 top of page

 A project of the Kamloops Food Policy Council and member of the BC Food Hub Network, The Stir is much more than a building.
-Our food hub is a network of shared kitchen facilities, support, and resources spread out across Kamloops and the surrounding region.
-Acting like a mycelium - a network of microscopic strands connecting mushrooms and the surrounding ecosystem - we work collaboratively to connect and strengthen our regional food system.
+Our food hub is a network of shared kitchen facilities, support, and resources spread out across Kamloops and the surrounding region; Acting like a mycelium - a network of microscopic strands connecting mushrooms and the surrounding ecosystem - we work collaboratively to connect and strengthen our regional food system.

-OUR TEAM
+Meet OUR TEAM

 Working collaboratively to build a resilient and empowered local food system.